 The mistake newspapers made was largely ignoring the internet or only tepidly testing the waters.
 Newspapers were slow to invest in new technologies that would enable them to compete in a brave new era.
 By the time they realized what was happening, it was too late.

 Retail faces the exact same threat and is repeating the exact same mistakes.
 This time, it is the internet’s child, the cloud, that is causing the disruption, and retailers ignore the cloud to their own peril.
 For traditional retail, their only salvation is, in effect, to fight fire with fire and quickly embrace, invest in and adopt cloud technologies.
-This article shows how.
+Let’s talk about how.

 React and leverage